-Justice Department will recommend lighter sentence for Roger Stone after Trump tweet
+Justice Departments recommend lighter sentence for Roger Stone after Trump tweet

-In a 1:48 am tweet Tuesday, President Donald Trump decried federal prosecutors’ recommendation that a judge to sentence Trump’s longtime political adviser Roger Stone to seven-to-nine years in prison.
-Within hours, Justice Department sources indicated that prosecutors would reverse course and instead propose a shorter prison sentence for Stone, according to several news outlets.
+In a 1:48 am tweet Tuesday, President Donald Trump decried federal prosecutors’ recommendation that a judge sentence Trump’s longtime political adviser Roger Stone to seven-to-nine years in prison.
+Less than 16 hours later, the Justice Department announced in a new court filing that the sentence it had previously recommended would be “considered excessive and unwarranted under the circumstances.”
+Meanwhile, four prosecutors who had worked on the Stone case withdrew from it.

-The Justice Department’s senior leadership now believes that the initial recommendation was excessive and not proportional to Stone’s crimes, Bloomberg reported, citing an unnamed official.
+This extraordinary reversal came after unnamed senior DOJ officials, in the wake of Trump’s tweet, attacked the original recommendation from their own frontline prosecutors.
+“The department was shocked to see the sentencing recommendation,” a senior DOJ official told ABC News.
+“This was not what had been briefed to the department and the department thinks the recommendation was extreme, excessive and grossly disproportionate to Stone’s offenses and the department will clarify its position later today at the court.”
+DOJ spokesperson Kerri Kupec asserted, without providing evidence, that the decision to change the sentencing recommendation was made prior to Trump’s tweet, according to ABC.
+Kupec did not respond to questions from Mother Jones.

+Following news of the Justice Department’s plan to reduce its recommendation, four prosecutors on the Stone case, Aaron Zelinsky, Jonathan Kravis Michael Marando and Adam Jed, filed notices announcing their withdrawal from the case.
+Zelinsky and Kravis also resigned from their jobs as special assistant US attorneys for the District of Columbia.
+The lawyers did not announce their reasons.

 This is a horrible and very unfair situation.
 The real crimes were on the other side, as nothing happens to them.
 Cannot allow this miscarriage of justice! https://t.co/rHPfYX6Vbv